-Olympic Hot Springs Road Long-Term Access/Environmental Assessment
+Olympic Hot Springs Road Access/Environmental Assessment

-This access would continue to serve several popular trailheads and private lands.
+This access would continue to serve several popular trailheads, day use facilities, and private lands.
 Park staff would also continue to use the road to maintain trails and other facilities, operate the Ranger Station and access the pack stock operations area, park maintenance area, and Elwha Ranger Station Historic District.
-The park's General Management Plan and Elwha River Ecosystem Restoration Implementation Supplemental Environmental Impact Statement (SEIS) call for continued public vehicular access to this area of the park.
+The park General Management Plan and Elwha River Ecosystem Restoration Implementation Supplemental Environmental Impact Statement (SEIS) call for continued road access to this area of the park.
 Actions to monitor, evaluate, and adaptively manage ecosystem recovery require vehicle access.

 Lisa Turecek, Chief of Facilities Maintenance